datacontroller/datacontroller.io/content/blog/version-3-11-release-notes-redshift-locale-proc-transpose/index.md

   - Data Lineage
 ---

 Following a busy few months, a number of new deployments and feedback from several customers we are <noframes></noframes>w ready to release version 3.11 of Data Controller for SAS©.
 The biggest news in terms of updates is the addition of the licence key.
-This enables us to offer Data Controller for up to 5 users **without charge**!

 ## Features